GVDub/panai-seed-node/README.md

 - `POST /recall` – Retrieve relevant memories using natural language
 - `POST /summarize`, `/reflect`, `/advice`, `/dream` – Generate context-aware insights
 - `POST /journal` – Synthesize a daily summary of thought
+- `GET /memory/admin/memory_stats` – Returns a summary of current memory count and indexed tags

 To use it, see [`memory/README.md`](memory/README.md) for setup instructions and examples.